lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In all the cases, the sender may not have to send all the fragments contained in the window.
-To ease FN (fragment number) reconstruction from FCN, it is recommended to send sequentially all the fragments on a window and for all non-terminating window to fill entirely the window. if the size of the bitmap the receiver will generate can be sent on a single frame based on the size of the bitmap.
-The receiver will generate the bitmap and it will be sent in a single frame.
+To ease FN (fragment number) reconstruction from FCN, it is recommended to send sequentially all the fragments on a window and for all non-terminating window to fill entirely the window.

-If the bitmap cannot be sent in one frame or for the last window, first FCN should be set to the lowest possible value.
+The receiver generates the bitmap which may have the size of a single frame based on the size of downlink frame of the LPWAN technology used.
+If the bitmap cannot be sent in one frame or for the last window, then first the FCN should be set to the lowest possible value.

 FCN set to All-1 and All-0 fragments are set to the right-most position on the bitmap.
 Highest FCN